-It’s almost the most wonderful time of the year!
+It’s the most wonderful time of the year!
 That is, except for your budget – the holidays can drain your wallet faster than you can say “elf on the shelf.”
 Read on for our money-saving tips on Christmas gifting and decorating.

 Determine your holiday budget.

 A good rule of thumb is to not spend more than 1.5% of your salary on the holidays.
 This includes the cost of gifts, decorations, donations, travel and a holiday card if you send one.
 A holiday budget calculator can help you plan for expenses, just be sure to track your spending too.
 Since the largest dollar expense of the holidays is presents, it’s ideal to agree to a dollar limit with friends and family.
 This is your chance to lower the stakes and keep your spending to a minimum.
 Once your budget is set and you have an idea of what to spend, it’s time to start gifting.

 Aside from member benefits and shopping the sales, your best bet to save money is making your own gifts.
 Your friends and family will love a tasteful, personalized gift made by yours truly!
 Here are some of our favorites:

 - Photo candles.
 Recreate old memories with your loved ones with an illuminated photo gift.

 - Minibar in a jar.
 We’ve said it before and we’ll say it again: Christmas jars are the best.
 Don’t forget to add a bow!